mattdesl/three-line-2d/README.md

 ![img](http://i.imgur.com/7yGGXdd.png)

-A utility for 2D line drawing in ThreeJS, by expanding the points in a vertex shader for fast variable thickness, anti-aliasing, line dashes, and other effects.
+A utility for 2D line drawing in ThreeJS, by expanding a polyline in a vertex shader for variable thickness, anti-aliasing, gradients, line dashes, and other GPU effects.

 See [test.js](test/test.js) for a complete example, as well as other shader applications.